Embolden is South Australia’s peak body for specialist domestic, family and sexual violence services

 Freedom

-Women and children have a fundamental right to freedom from violence
+Women, children and all people have a fundamental right to freedom from violence

 Women’s rights to self-determination are upheld